sstadick/rust-lapper/devlog.md

+## 9/20/19
+- Tried messing with a few different ways of doing things, but essentially we are hamstrung by the max_len always hanging around. need to figure out how to bin search in each cluster I think, and not have to subtract max_len each time. overall it holds it's own, just a second or two slower.
 ## 9/3/19
 - Added a worst case mode to allow for setting max misses and then recalculating the binary search from there.
 I think that for anything